yosoyjay/cyclecloud-llm/README.md

 ### Deploy CycleCloud

 The deployment of CycleCloud is done using Terraform and is configured using environmental variables described `variables.tf`.
-The variables without default values must be set and a template is provided in the file `.envrc.template` which can be modified and renamed to `.envrc` to be used with [direnv](https://direnv.net/), or manually sourced.
+The variables without default values must be set and a template is provided in the file `.envrc.template` which can be copied to to `.envrc` to be used with [direnv](https://direnv.net/), or manually sourced (i.e. `source .envrc`).
+Note, `.envrc` is listed in the `.gitignore` file so it will not be accidentally committed.

 After the required environmental variables are set, the deployment can be done by running the following commands: